Advisory at UA Unison

 Together, we become more Collaborative, Appreciative, Responsible, Engaged, and Self- Determined.

-In the month of December it was noted that Ms. Sabina gave almost 60 positive referrals to students who were practicing our school values.
-In addition, the SEL team also observed some really awesome things such as:
+In the month of January it was noted that Ms. O consistently logged positive referrals for students based on our Unison CARES values.
+In addition, the SEL team observed some great things throughout visits to her advisory and throughout the school day:

-Creating a welcoming culture and atmosphere in her advisory
+Creating a culture of respect and welcoming in her advisory